 Testing

-In 1961, the single-engine prototype V-8 took to the air, and in 1962, a twin-engine prototype, which became the basis for the future Mi-8, made its flight.
+In 1961, a single-engine prototype, the V-8, took to the air, and in 1962, a twin-engine prototype, which became the basis for the future Mi-8, made its flight.

 Test pilots checked the helicopter at high altitudes, in strong winds and low temperatures, at extreme load conditions and in prolonged flights.
-Takeoffs and landings on limited sites, hovering in turbulence, and working with cargo on an external sling were practiced.
-Tests showed that the machine has not only high maneuverability and stability, but also amazing survivability for its time — the ability to maintain control even in the event of failures of individual systems.
+Takeoffs and landings on limited sites, hovering in turbulence, and working with cargo on an external sling were tested.
+The tests showed that the machine has not only high maneuverability and stability, but also amazing survivability for its time — the ability to maintain control even in the event of failures of individual systems.

 Powerplant